-We currently offer undergraduate Bachelor of Arts degrees in English & History; undergraduate Bachelor of Science degrees in teacher education for elementary and secondary education, and graduate degrees leading to initial licensure in either elementary education or secondary education.
+We currently offer undergraduate Bachelor of Arts degrees in English, History and Liberal Arts; undergraduate Bachelor of Science degrees in teacher education for elementary and secondary education, and graduate degrees leading to initial licensure in either elementary education or secondary education.
 More information on each program can be found under the Academics link on the website.
 We also regularly enroll adult learners in courses for audit or personal enrichment purposes.

 We offer individual theology and philosophy classes each semester, which are open for enrollment.
 We are not accepting any new students in the BA Theology or BA Philosophy programs at this time.

 You may also leave a message for the Director of Admissions at